Mark Sheppard: What Happened After Supernatural?

-Prior to his role as the King of Hell Crowley on Supernatural, Mark Sheppard already had an extensive career, spanning stage and screen since the early 90s.
-But since his last appearance as Crowley in the 2017 episode, “All Along the Watchtower,” Sheppard has been relatively quiet.
+Prior to his role as the King of Hell Crowley on Supernatural, Mark Sheppard already had an extensive career, spanning stage and screen since the early ’90s.
+His last appearance as Crowley was in the 2017 episode, “All Along the Watchtower,” which brought to a close Season 12 of the Jensen Ackles and Jared Padelecki series.
+After that, Sheppard has been relatively quiet.

 Let’s take a look at the career of Mark Sheppard and what exactly he’s been up to since Supernatural.

-Mark Sheppard began his career in entertainment at the age of seventeen and in 1977, he formed the band Television Personalities, of which Sheppard was drummer.
-Sheppard would become a session musician, working with Robyn Hitchcock, Hanoi Rocks and Light a Big Fire.
+Mark Sheppard began his career in entertainment at the age of 17 in 1977.
+He formed the band Television Personalities, of which Sheppard was the drummer.
+Sheppard would become a session musician, working with Robyn Hitchcock, Hanoi Rocks, and Light a Big Fire.

 While working with Light a Big Fire, Mark Sheppard would open for U2’s Joshua Tree tour.
 After that, Sheppard would audition for such bands as the Sex Pistols and Guns N’ Roses, but soon after, Sheppard would quit music.

 Mark Sheppard almost immediately found success in the acting world, debuting in an American production of the play Cock and Bull Story in 1992.
-The play, directed by Billy Hayes, writer of the book Midnight Express, is about an amateur boxer named Travis discovering that he may be homosexual, which disturbs his homophobic friend, Jacko.
+The play, directed by Billy Hayes, writer of the book Midnight Express, is about an amateur boxer named Travis who discovers that he may be gay, which disturbs his homophobic friend, Jacko.

 Sheppard’s first credited TV work was for a recurring role on Silk Stalkings in 1992.
 Mark Sheppard would also appear on The X-Files in the 1993 episode, “Fire,” before joining the series Soldiers of Fortune, Inc. in 1997, as Christopher ‘C.J.’
 Yates.